Case Studies & FAQ

 Private Small Group Away Day

 THE REQUIREMENT We were asked by an office manager to offer a memorable day away group experience for five amazing employees.
-The objective was based on fun and communication within the group.
+The goal was based on fun and communication within the group.
 It also had to leave a lasting impression.

 Staff away day package

 THE REQUIREMENT The corporate client wanted us to source a catering school and organise a coaching facility for the event.
-The client was UK based and required us to handle the logistics behind the whole event.
+The client was UK-based and required us to handle the logistics behind the whole event.

 THE RESULT We arranged a coach to pick up a group of 30 staff from their office and took them to the pre-designated catering school.
 The staff was then divided into their groups by coloured neck scarfs that had been provided.
 The group selection was pre-organised by the client.
-Team A was responsible for preparing the starters, Team B for the Main course, and team C for the dessert.
+Team A was responsible for preparing the starters, Team B for the Main course, and Team C for the dessert.
 Having chosen an Italian menu, you can probably guess what was created.
 The beauty was that the group was then treated to a shared creation.
 Later, we found out that the event was designed as a leaving gift for one of the senior member’s staff.

 Well known brands

 We were required to organise a team-building event at the Palace Hotel in New York for over 300 McKinsey & Co staff.
 The event was aimed at establishing the benefits of working together.
 The overall feedback from the client was that it was enjoyable and created a good break between the serious discussions of the day.

 EVENT 1 We were required to design a relaxing destress event where the group could have fun communicating with each other away from the serious message of the day.
 By separating the two, the group was allowed to digest more of what they learned due to the relaxed nature of how we designed the event.

 EVENT 2 Required to design a quiz evening for over 1000 guests at the European Space Centre in the Netherlands.